fdcfergrup/ZK-Aadhar/README.md

 # ZK Aadhaar

-Anonymous Aadhaar is a zero-knowledge proof solution that allows users to prove their Aadhaar identity while maintaining complete privacy and anonymity.
+Zero Knowledge Aadhaar is a zero-knowledge proof solution that allows users to prove their Aadhaar identity while maintaining complete privacy and anonymity.
 This implementation uses React.js with Vite for a fast and efficient development experience.

 ## Features